-As part of the Writing Sample section of the MCAT, you will be required to write two MCAT sample essays based upon the given two topic statements.
-The two MCAT sample essays to be written will usually be based upon political or issues of general interest.
-The MCAT sample essays need to be attempted within 30 minutes each.
-The allotted time must be managed to frame the MCAT sample essays and then present them with finesse.
-An effective presentation of the MCAT sample essays can only be mastered with rigorous practice.
+As part of the Writing Sample section of the MCAT, you will be required to write two essays based upon the given two topic statements.
+The two essays to be written will usually be based upon political or issues of general interest.
+The essays need to be attempted within 30 minutes each.
+The allotted time must be managed to frame the essays and then present them with finesse.
+An effective presentation of these essays can only be mastered with rigorous practice.
 You will have to be fast and explain your idea precisely.

-Each of the MCAT sample essays will be evaluated twice and the cumulative scores of both the MCAT sample essays will then be equated to an alphabetic grade ranging between J (low) and T (high).
-So, you must be very careful while attempting this section since the essays are scrutinised very rigorously and you cannot take the chance of committing even the slightest errors.
-The following presented is a sample MCAT essay that will help you understand the nuances of essay writing and fine presentation.
+Each of these essays will be evaluated twice and the cumulative scores of both the essays will then be equated to an alphabetic grade ranging between J (low) and T (high).
+So, you must be very careful while attempting this section since the essays are scrutinized very rigorously and you cannot take the chance of committing even the slightest errors.
+The following presented is a sample essay that will help you understand the nuances of essay writing and fine presentation.

 A truly democratic society cannot maintain any unjust laws.

 Describe a specific situation in which a democratic society might reasonably maintain an unjust law.
 Discuss what you think determines whether or not a truly democratic society can maintain an unjust law.